nordbynick/Homework10_BlockchainPOA_NN/README.md

 > Git Bash terminal set up for windows

+**Network Setup:**

+I was able to setup a network ("nordbynet") by closely following the PoA Guide.
+In the guide we used the geth tools in a terminal sesssion to determine the different parameters for the network and eventually launch the network.
+A screenshot of the setup is lower in this readme file, along with an outline of the configuration.

-**Geth Setup:**
+**Node Setup:**

-First, I cd'd into the Blockchail-Tools folder on my computer, then...
+With this homework assignment we set up two nodes on our network.
+To do this I first cd'd into the Blockchail-Tools folder on my computer, then in two separate terminal sessions (one for each node)...

 *Node 1*